|

 hosting the festivities as its primary fundraiser.

-A toddler gets her first look at a venomous snake |
+A child's first look at a venomous snake |

 |